Build your executive career brand and online presence by using LinkedIn as a springboard

 Top of mind is first to find

 Individuals with your name can damage your reputation when the chair of the nomination committee at the board you’re vying encounters someone else with your name.
-When he or she heads to LinkedIn to find your photo and your profile is incomplete or non-existent, your application could be set aside or ignored completely.
+When he or she heads to LinkedIn to find your photo and your profile is incomplete or non-existent, your application could be set aside or ignored entirely.

 Susan P. Joyce of jobhunt.org suggests adopting a “clean name” that you use for online purposes exclusively.
 See her comprehensive article on this topic here.

-I completed the audit myself in early January and discovered many others with my own name although there was nothing there that caused me any concern.
+You can also use an online tool such as the Reach™ Online ID Calculator™ to assess your online presence.I completed the audit myself and discovered many others with my own name although there was nothing there that caused me any concern.
 I will make this part of my quarterly audit process.
 This tool provides four results that range from digitally distinct to digitally disastrous

 What to do if you do not currently have an online presence

-There are many benefits of using LinkedIn, but the two that are top of mind for an executive like you is (1) a quiet pull career marketing strategy created for your target audiences and (2) the ability to publish articles in your area of expertise.
-These articles become indexed in search engines and in time, those keywords published in the article will become attached to your name.
+There are many benefits of using LinkedIn, but the two that are top of mind for an executive like you is (1) a quiet career marketing strategy created for your target audiences and (2) the ability to publish articles in your area of expertise.
+Your articles become indexed in search engines and in time, those keywords published in the article will become attached to your name.

-Your personal website
+A personal website

 Even if you are not ready to launch your own website (private or public), consider purchasing the domain name now so that you will have a unique URL reflecting your identity.
 Domain names can be searched at many places.
-Here is one you can try here https://www.websavershosting.ca/ (scroll to the middle of the page to search for your own domain name). [waiting for permission to use their site].
+Here is one you can try here https://www.websavershosting.ca/ (scroll to the middle of the page to search for your own domain name).

-Blogging is an excellent way to showcase your expertise and you do not require your own website to do so.
+Blogging is an excellent way to showcase your expertise and you do not need your own website to do so.
 In fact, connecting with targeted organizations who host blogs is a great way to leverage their brand power to spread your message.

 For a complimentary copy of my 30-page LinkedIn report, contact me today email@example.com.